hyling/kean.github.io/_posts/2018-08-11-app-architecture.markdown

 If functional programming has any future in UI development, this is it.
 It doesn’t have to be Elm or React Native or some other specific framework – they are all based on the same principles.
 We’ve already tried using functional reactive programming in UI, but it ended up being too low-level and too cumbersome to use.
 We need a simple solution that anyone can understand and use.

 If you want to try something close to the Elm Architecture today, but without the need for a virtual view implementation, I would recommend looking into immutable ViewModels.
-They feel very similar, but dont't require a ton of infrastructure to make them play nicely with UIKit.
+They feel very similar, but don't require a ton of infrastructure to make them play nicely with UIKit.

 ## Conclusion